JIAJUNKK/Instagram_check_follower/README.md

 # IMPORTANT
 - This needs to be Python version 3.7 or up
 - Username and password need to be changed for the bot to log in to your account.
+- use pip install selenium in your terminal